iSach/clipmorph/README.md

 with unit tests (using PyTest), as well as code style tests (using Ruff).
 We also perform continuous deployment (CD) of our Flask Web API to Google Cloud Run.

+## Future Work

+This project was a nice way to discover ML systems design.
+It notably taught us the various challenges of deploying a model to production, and there are many things we were not able to implement, both due to time and resource constraints (GPUs).
+Here are some ideas for further improving the
+project:
+- Cache models in memory for faster processing.
+An example method is to keep as many models as possible in memory and only unload them when required.
+This would significantly reduce the latency of new requests to the app.
+- Implement a pipeline that allows users to upload their styles that then start a model training automatically.
+  - Store pre-trained models in a Cloud Storage bucket and load them dynamically from the app, instead of storing them in the repo/acontainer.
+- Make the app run predictions on GPU for real-time processing.
+- Improve the UI/UX and features of the app: e.g., progress bar, displaying the video on the website instead of downloading, history of processed videos, ETA, etc.
+- Monitoring/Dashboarding of our application.